 Because of changing Italian certification issues, the lower two headlights were no longer permitted for the street cars.
 Thus, the original four light design was changed to two light design without Scaglione finding it necessary to modify the original exterior shape.

 Wooden body shaping model from Giovanni Raniero workshop in Orbassano.
 Courtesy Vladimir Pajevic archives.

 As Teodoro Zeccoli, Chief Test Driver for Autodelta for three decades told us when we met him in Imola last May 2017 :

 "I remember that workers used to beat the sheet on a big wood form with a hammer then posed it on the shape to see the effect"

-Production area showing the process of "fibra di verto" (fiberglass mounting) for the Alfa Romeo T-33/2 Daytona coupé vehicles..same assembly area as used for the 33 Stradale... shown here at the Autodelta factory in Setttimo Milanese.
+Production area showing the process of "fibra di verto" (fiberglass mounting) for the Alfa Romeo T-33/2 Daytona coupé vehicles..same assembly area as used for the 33 Stradale... shown here at the Maruzzi factory in Northern Italy.

 Mr. Scaglione was desperate because of bad working conditions at Autodelta and he started complaining to all the pertinent people involved…Ing.
 Satta Puglia , President Luraghi and director Generale Chiti for example.
 Chiti was irritated with Scaglione’s behavior, and explosive as he was Chiti started to act impertinent to Scaglione on more than one occasion.

 The first prototype was well along in production while the second somewhat lightened car was parked next to it under a covering having been delayed by Alfa Romeo management.

 There exists an internal Autodelta note dated in August 1967 listing several small changes that were to be executed before presenting the first prototype to President Luraghi, and in September the body was completed and presented at the Monza Special Cars show...and it's shape was nothing short of sensational.
 The vehicle was internally referred to by Mr. Scaglione as the "marketing car" .